New research funding for autonomous systems, critical raw materials and societal risks

 Initially, the call is aimed at accredited universities in Norway, Sweden, Denmark, Finland and Iceland.
 This anchoring is an operational choice for 2026, not a long-term geographic definition.

-The application deadline is 5 July 2026.
-The first funding decisions are planned to be announced at the end of October 2026.
+The application portal is now open, with a submission deadline of 5 July 2026.
+The first funding decisions are expected to be announced by the end of October 2026.

 More information about the research funding and the prioritised academic areas can be found here.